nickemma/NickEmma/README.md

 ## I'm a Developer, Mentor, and Tech enthusiast 🚀

-- 🎓 I’m an Open-Source enthusiast and pursuing my Bachelor's degree in Computer Science. </br>
+- 🎓 I’m an Open-Source enthusiast and pursuing a Bachelor's degree in Computer Science. </br>
 - 👯 I’m looking to collaborate with other software developers/engineers and cyber security engineers.
 - 🥅 2024 Goals: Contributing to Open Source Projects & Improving Soft Skills & Mentoring or Teaching Others
-- 🌱 Learning Python, Ethical hacking, Kali Linus </br>
+- 🌱 Learning Python, Ethical hacking, CyberSecurity</br>
 - ⚡ Fun fact: I love playing Football, Singing and Musical-Instruments

 ![line](./img/line.gif)